-Burja explored how civilizations have historically lost knowledge, information, and in some cases even the foundations of their entire societies.
-In so doing, he was able to highlight many areas that any organization aspiring for long-term survival must avoid.
+Samo Burja, a Long Now Research Fellow and theorist, explores how civilizations have historically lost knowledge, information, and, in some cases, even the foundations of their entire societies.
+These examples underscore the pitfalls that any organization aspiring for long-term survival must avoid.